jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 After downloading, go through the regular procedures for installing a program.
 However, when you have finished, you might have difficulty finding the application for pandoc.
 This is because there is no graphic user interface in the way most applications we download are presented.
 It functions within the command-line of your computer.
 More detailed information can be found [on the pandoc website](http://pandoc.org/getting-started.html “pandoc website”)

-For Mac users, you open pandoc in /Applications/Utilities, then clicking the application called Terminal (or hit cmd+space and type in “terminal”).
+For Mac users, you open Pandoc in /Applications/Utilities, then clicking the application called Terminal (or hit cmd+space and type in “terminal”).
 A small, white window will open.
 Welcome to your new control hub!

 #Using the tool